Tokyo stocks open lower on weak chip shares

 - Русский

-Tokyo stocks opened lower Thursday as semiconductor-related shares declined in line with their U.S. counterparts overnight.
+Tokyo stocks opened lower Thursday, weighed down by chip-related shares following a decline of their U.S. counterparts.